ewhicher/matter/content/collections/case_studies/designing-the-future-of-fitness-retail.md

     attrs:
       id: le5k5jai
       values:
-        type: testimonials
+        type: statements
-        testimonials:
+        statements:
           -
             id: le5k5lfc
-            quote: 'I’m actually quite emotional.
+            text: 'I’m actually quite emotional.
 It’s amazing.
 This process has been so valuable for us.'
             name: 'Sam Kitching - Founder - WIT'
 updated_by: a6f8143b-8371-453c-bd79-fb7df286a1d9
 updated_at: 1676539178